petrosdeb/Group-Stierna/pylint/README.md

-This folder contains evaluations of our pythoncode created by Pylint.
+This folder contains evaluations of our pythoncode generated with Pylint.